medialesson/config-settings/angular/eslint/eslint.md

 Additionally, the repository includes separate ESLint configurations for projects following monorepo and standalone architectures.

-## Recommended rules
+## Extended rules

 The default Nx configurations from `@nx/eslint-plugin` are extended in all our standard ESLint configuration files.
-These duckdalready include the standard recommended rulesets from `eslint` and `@typescript-eslint`, so it is not necessary to extend these rulesets separately.
+These already include the standard recommended rulesets from `eslint` and `@typescript-eslint`, so it is not necessary to extend these rulesets separately.

 ## Overrides

-In addition to the standard rules, the following overrides are defined:
+In addition to the standard ones, the following rules are defined:

 _The autofix column indicates whether the rule can be automatically fixed by ESLint when running `eslint --fix`._